Posted on Leave a comment

 Elements of this Kitchen Mood Board

-• Complementary Colors – when colors are
+• Complementary Colors – when colors work in conjunction to each other

 • Mixing Styles – Blending old and new creates a curated space

-• Soft Textures Accents – blush and floral patterns
+• Soft Textures & Accents – blush and floral patterns

 Capturing the Essence of a Mood Board